BrandonWilliamsCS/SDK-Documentation/iOS Documentation/Development Guide - iOS.md

    [sdk.AVChat.AudioController setConfig:OOVOOAudioModeVoiceChat forKey:ooVooAudioControllerConfigKeyAudioSetMode];
 ```

-## How do I use the VideoPanel object?
+## How do I use the ooVooVideoPanel object?
-  The `VideoPanel` object is our implementation for rendering a video stream for a participant, it is subclass of `UIView`.
+  The `ooVooVideoPanel` object is our implementation for rendering a video stream for a participant, it is subclass of `UIView`.
 You can construct your own look and feel for by inheritance or aggregation of the object.

 ## How do I display my local preview video in my app?
 There are separate API calls to turn the camera on/off, for preview control and video transmission.
 See below.
 In order to display preview you must turn on camera first.